ricksonoliveira/shopping-list-challenge/README.md

 ]}
 ```

-What can I do.. he's the boss! 🤷‍♂️
+What can we do.. he's the boss! 🤷‍♂️

 ![Alt Text](https://media2.giphy.com/media/ylyUQnqAdMNs4QITOE/giphy.gif?cid=ecf05e4759bca6r354lmkuyi533fiot942d7yjqokk5etnc9&rid=giphy.gif&ct=g)

 ## **Tests**

 This application was 100% tested.
-So to checkout out the tests run:
+So to checkout out the tests, run:

 ```console
 mix test